Other Semen Analysis Parameters

 Round Cells vs. White Blood Cells

 Unfortunately, on microscopic examination WBCs look very similar to immature sperm cells, and the two cannot be differentiated with the standard staining techniques that labs generally use to evaluate sperm morphology.
 The term “round cells” is sometimes used to denote cells that could be either WBCs or immature sperm cells.
 In the absence of clinical signs of infection (such as painful urination, blood in the ejaculate, urethral discharge), elevated numbers of round cells in the semen usually represent immature sperm cells about two-thirds of the time and WBCs about one-third of the time.
+One factor to take into consideration with these predictive statistics, however, are that higher numbers of immature sperm cells are usually seen in men with lower sperm counts.
+[Patil PS.
+JCytol 2013] So if a man has normal sperm counts and elevated round cells, there is a higher likelihood that these are actually white blood cells.

 Special laboratory techniques are available that can differentiate WBCs from the immature sperm cells, but these techniques are usually only performed by fertility-specific labs.
 Most hospital labs (and some fertility-specific labs) do not perform this more advanced testing and only report the number of round cells that are present.
 This presents a potential problem when the number of round cells is elevated, since the clinician does not know if they represent potentially harmful WBCs or relatively harmless immature sperm cells.